 Dry eyes can be caused by a combination of things, left untreated they can sometimes damage the cornea.
 Often the cause is some type of allergy or insufficient lubrication in the eye.
-This occurs when tear production slows down, which is sometimes due to age.
-Harsh winds and sun can also dry out the eyes.
+This occurs when tear production slows down.
+This is sometimes due to age.
+Harsh winds and the sun can also dry out the eyes.

 One can purchase commercial eye drops which contain castor oil, but many people prefer to go the ‘natural route,’ and they decide to purchase cold pressed castor oil.
 It is important to store this in the refrigerator.
 Always use a sterile dropper and drop one drop of oil into each eye.
 This can be repeated three times a day or as required.

-No evidence suggests that this is a cure for dry eyes but is rather a short term relief.
-The castor oil moisturizes and reduces inflammation around the eyes.
+No evidence suggests that this is a cure for dry eyes but that it is rather for short term relief.
+The castor oil moisturises and reduces inflammation around the eyes.
 It appears to help some of the symptoms of dry eyelids which can also become very cracked, dry, and inflamed.
 If you apply the oil to your eyelids or lashes it will soothe them and they will become less inflamed.

-If you are one of those people who suffer from dry eyes when on a plane and would like to arrive at your destination looking fresh faced and bright-eyed, ask the air hostess for a bottle of water and some ice blocks with which to soothe them.
+If you are one of those people who suffer from dry eyes when on a plane and would like to arrive at your destination looking fresh-faced and bright-eyed, ask the air hostess for a bottle of water and some ice blocks with which to soothe your eyes.
 Put the water and ice into a small cup or container and apply the water and ice to your eyes.
 Remember the old fashioned eye bath!
 You should hopefully arrive at your destination with rejuvenated eyes.

 The Benefits of Flax Seed Oil

 The benefits of flax seed oil are well known.
 It is an excellent source of omega-3 fatty acids.
 One usually finds this in fatty fish such as mackerel, salmon, or tuna.
-Flax oil has been linked to many health benefits, including the treatment and prevention of breast and prostrate cancer.
-It is believed to be of some benefit to people who suffer from diabetes, and is also linked to the prevention and treatment of macular-degeneration.
+Flax oil has been linked to many health benefits, including the treatment and prevention of breast and prostate cancer.
+It is believed to be of some benefit to people who suffer from diabetes and is also linked to the prevention and treatment of macular degeneration.
 And, as mentioned before, flax seed oil is helpful in the treatment of dry eyes or conditions which are associated with dry eyes.

 There are many conditions that will cause eyes not to produce enough tears, such as surgery or allergies.
 The symptoms of dry eyes after cataract or Lasik surgery can be greatly alleviated by using flax seed oil or castor oil.
 The omega-3 oil helps the oil glands to produce the proper conditions so that the tears have something to stick to, thereby improving the conditions in the eye.
-The oil also stops evaporation, thus keeping the eyes moist.
+The oil also stops evaporation and keeps the eyes moist.